calebrob6/mosaiks-api/README.md

 The `server.py` script exposes an HTTP server that responds to POST requests.

-There is a single endpoint, `/featurizeSingle`, that expects input in the format:
+There are two types of endpoints: *single* endpoints that take a single (lat, lon) point as input, and *batched* endpoints that take a list of (lat, lon) points as input.
+More specifically, *single* endpoints expect JSON arguments in the form:
 ```
 {
     "latitude": latitude,